The denial of death 1973

 The Denial of Death (pdf)

 It’s the death drive, or, more accurately, the all-consuming fear of death, that great unknown and .
 Death, Philosophy, Psychology.
+Escape From Evil (1975) was intended as a significant extension of the line of reasoning begun in The Denial of Death, developing the social and cultural implications .
 See all formats and editions.Ernest Becker (né le 27 septembre 1924 à Springfield et mort le 6 mars 1974 à Burnaby) est un anthropologue, psychologue, psychothérapeute et écrivain américain .
 Escape From Evil (1975) was intended as a significant extension of the line of reasoning begun in Denial of Death, developing the social and cultural .
-Escape From Evil (1975) .

 Amazon